nikrowell/css-starter/README.md

 npm start
 ```

-This installs [node-sass](https://www.npmjs.com/package/node-sass) for processing SASS files (and seems to be faster than the ruby gem) and [live-server](https://www.npmjs.com/package/live-server) for starting a development server with live reload.
+This installs [node-sass](https://www.npmjs.com/package/node-sass) for processing SASS files (which seems to be faster than the ruby gem) and [live-server](https://www.npmjs.com/package/live-server) for starting a development server with live reload.

 ## Browser Support

 Modern browsers due to the use of [CSS custom properties](https://caniuse.com/#feat=css-variables).
-If you need to support IE11, you can either add fallback styles _before_ using `var(--my-property)` or load a custom stylesheet (which can be used to address other IE quriks).
+If you need to support IE11, you can either add fallback styles _before_ using `var(--my-property)` or load a custom stylesheet (which can be used to address other IE quirks).
 Here's a snippet for that:

 ```js
 // only Internet Explorer has this property defined